-In addition, if we extend it to get those ratios of 5 is to 1, 10 is to 1 etcetera; we can imply these 2 gears; how come this center distance is accommodating to different gears?
-Because as some of the teeth; you will find that it must be same 42 plus 21 is 63 and 18 plus 45 will also be 63; so this 18 by 40; so, whatever RPM I am coming with say N. So, that is coming here and it is getting multiplied by half.
-So, N into half into; then the power daily flows this way comes here 18 by 45 multiplied by; now it goes this way 21 by 42; multiplied by 21.
+In addition, if we extend it to get those ratios of 5 is to 1, 10 is to 1 etcetera we can employ these 2 gears.
+How come this center distance is accommodating to different gears, because as some of the teeth you will find that it must be same 42 + 21 is 63 and 18 + 45 will also be 63.
+So this 18 by 40.
+So, whatever RPM I am coming with say N, so that is coming here and its getting multiplied by half.

-So, just a moment where we last of also here; from here power flows this way, this way; then this way, then this way and be able to tack from here.
-So, this is where I made a mistake; it is an idle gear, so it will happen this way into 42 by 21.
-So, this one cancels out as a whole and we get 2 cuts out with this one 9 and we get one fifth; N by 5.
-So, N by 5 will be available here and as you can see 21 is here; so half of that will be available here.
-So, this will give us 1 is to 5; this will give us 1 is to 10 and this will give us 1 is to 20.
+So, n into half into them the power directly flows this way comes here 18 by 45, multiplied by now it goes this way 21 by 42, 21 by 42 multiplied by 21.
+So, where we last of also from here power flows this way, this way then this way, then this way and be able to tack from here.
+So, it is an idle gear.
+So, it will happen this way into 42 by 21.
+So, this one cancels out as a whole and we get 2 cuts out with this one 9 and we get one fifth.

+N by 5, so N by 5 will be available here and as you can see 21 is here so half of that will be available here.
+So, this will give us 1 is to 5, this will give us 1 is to 10 and this will give us 1 is to 20.
 So, this way ultimately we see that on the lathe whatever feeds we require they can be obtained by the Norton-Tumbler arrangement and the meander drive and this is called extended meander drive.
-So, here what happens is one question up till now is not answered that is I am getting say pitches of 1.6, 1.8 to 2, 2.2 etcetera; how do I get if the inch system is there?
-See 1 by 8, 1 by 9, 1 by 10 like that what is the way in which we can obtain that.
-In order to obtain that what we do is, if we can reverse the gear ratios then we will be obtaining it.

-So, instead of giving power directly this way; we give the power here, so this is not given; this connection is removed at that time, we give the power here, we give the power here and move in the opposite direction now; from here to here we will be moving.
-And then we will be giving this one will be disengaged at that time and the power will be ultimately coming from here to this one.
+So, here what happens is one question up till now is not answered, that is ok I am getting say pitches of 1.6, 1.8, 2, 2.2 etcetera.
+How do I get if the inch system is there how do I get say 1/8, 1/9, 1/10 like that what is the way in which we can obtain that.
+In order to obtain that what we do is if we can reverse the gear ratios then we will be obtaining it.
+So, instead of giving power directly this way we give the power here.

-Just the opposite we will do and that way we will be able to realize all the inch threads per inches; mind you if you have threads per inch, the unit is different so that a 127 teeth gear will be coming in handy.
-For that, I will be trying to give you some; I will be uploading some text notes which will be coming in handy for you to understand; what is that?
-So, this way we can cut metric threads, we can cut different you know ascending order of metric threads, we can have multiples and submultiples of metric threads for the system of 2, 4, 8 and we can also cut threads per inch in the inch system.
+So, this is not given, this connection is removed at that time we give the power here and move in the opposite direction.
+Now from here to here we will be moving and then we will be giving this, this one will be disengaged at that time and the power will be ultimately coming from here to this one.
+Just the opposite we will do and that way we will be able to realize all the inch threads per inches, mind you if you have threads per inch the unit is different, so that a 127 gear at once 127 teeth gear will be coming in handy.

-Thank you very much.
+For that I will be uploading some text notes which will be coming in handy for you to understand what is that.
+So, this way we can cut metric threads, we can cut different ascending order of metric threads we can have multiples and submultiples of metric threads for the system of 2, 4, 8 and we can also cut threads per inch in the inch system, thank you very much.